Jake Plummer: College career

 Plummer accepted a football scholarship to Arizona State University in Tempe.
 He did not redshirt and took over as the starting quarterback (from Grady Benton) early in his freshman season in 1993.
 He had consistent, but not outstanding, statistical output during his career, and never led the Pac-10 in any major statistical category.
 He threw for an impressive 1,650 yards in his freshman season, but also had seven interceptions to just nine touchdowns.
 He broke 2,000 yards in 1994 as a sophomore, and upped his touchdowns to 15.
-As a junior in 1995, his 2,222 yards and 17 touchdowns, many coming at pivotal moments in games, earned him a strong fan-base and all-conference honors despite a lackluster 6–5 record.
+As a junior in 1995, his 2,222 yards and 17 touchdowns, many coming at pivotal moments in games, earned him a strong fan base and all-conference honors despite a lackluster 6–5 record.

 His senior season in 1996 was arguably the best in school history.
 Arizona State attracted national attention on September 21 when they shut out top-ranked Nebraska 19–0 to snap the Huskers' 26-game winning streak.
 Plummer evaded a sack to toss a 25-yard touchdown on the game's opening drive, and finished 20 of 36 for 292 yards, setting a new school record for career passing yards in the process.
 He led ASU to an undefeated regular season and a Pac-10 championship, aided in no small part by fellow all-conference linebacker and close personal friend Pat Tillman.
 In the Rose Bowl, he scored a sensational 11-yard go-ahead touchdown run late in the fourth quarter, but Ohio State responded and won 20–17.
 A victory likely would have meant a national championship as the only undefeated team in the nation, but their final ranking was fourth.
-Plummer was third in the Heisman Trophy voting behind Florida's Danny Wuerffel and Iowa State's Troy Davis, was a second-team All-American, and the Pac-10's Offensive Player of the Year.
+Plummer was third in the Heisman Trophy voting behind Florida's Danny Wuerffel and Iowa State's Troy Davis, was a first-team All-American, and the Pac-10's Offensive Player of the Year.

 Plummer ended his career with several school records; most have since been surpassed, but his 34 games with a rushing or passing touchdown remains an ASU record.
 A dedicated student, Plummer was also a two-time Academic All-Conference player.
 A 2013 review listed Jake Plummer as the best player to wear number 16 in Sun Devil history.